 In January of 1822, the 45th regiment moved from Paris to La Rochelle, and while the regiment was in La Rochelle, the secret society was discovered.
-The discovery resulted in twenty-five men being arrested and accused of being part of a conspiracy to overthrow the restored Bourbon monarchy of Louis XVIII.
-Among those arrested and brought to trial were Bories, along with three other men — Jean-Joseph Pommier, Charles Goubin, and Marius-Claude Raoulx.
+That discovery resulted in twenty-five men being arrested and accused of attempting to overthrow the restored Bourbon monarchy of Louis XVIII.
+Among those arrested and brought to trial was the four soldiers of the La Rochelle Conspiracy that included Bories and three other men — Jean-Joseph Pommier, Charles Goubin, and Marius-Claude Raoulx.

-The following day, the four condemned men were moved to the Conciergerie prison.
+The following day, the four condemned men were moved to the Conciergerie prison, the same prison where Marie Antoinette had served time.
 They arrived early in the morning.
 In anticipation of their arrival, crowds had already assembled excited to get a look at the conspirators.
 Their cells at the Conciergerie were well furnished, and inside the cell was a working clock.
 Unfortunately for the prisoners, the clock chimed every fifteen minutes, thereby reminding “its unhappy tenants that their moments … [were] fast expiring.”

-The execution was to be carried out at the Place de Grève (now known as the Place de l’Hôtel de Ville).
+The execution was to be carried out at the Place de Grève, which was the same spot where Charlotte Corday was executed several years earlier.
 At one end, the scaffolding stood about five feet above the ground.
 Next to it were two wagons with two horses harnessed to each wagon.
 The executioner’s assistants had formed a temporary floor in each wagon with some rough planks, and on top of the planks was a basket, about six feet long, three feet wide, and deep enough to hold the bodies.
 A wooden box was placed near the guillotine to receive the heads as they were lopped off.
 Another nearby basket was filled with sand or saw dust to transfer the heads with the bodies to their final resting place.

 At the Place de Grève a half-dozen mounted gendarmes were on duty and detachments of gendarmes were stationed within the quarter.
 The fatal cortège was to leave the Conciergerie and march to the Place de Grève, a parallelogram, at right angles to the Seine river, and about twice as long as Covent Garden.
 At two o’clock, five hundred soldiers marched into place and formed a square.
 Additionally, in anticipation of the execution, spectators crowded the foot path leading to the guillotine, and within two yards of the scaffolding, a number of women sat unaware “that they would be deluged with blood of the condemned at the moment of execution.”